jthies/phist/README.txt

 you need to select a "kernel library" that provides the basic operations.
-We currently support two kernel libs from the Trilinos project, epetra (only real double precision, MPI only) and tpetra (single, double, real, complex, MPI and node-level parallelism).
-Soon we will also support ghost.
+We currently support two kernel libs from the Trilinos project, epetra (only real double precision, MPI only) and tpetra (single, double, real, complex, MPI and node-level parallelism), and ghost (from the essex project).
 On the DLR systems:

   module add trilinos/trilinos-11.2.4
-  export PHIST_KERNEL_LIB=epetra
+  export PHIST_KERNEL_LIB=tpetra

+On LiMa at RRZE you can use the script provided in buildScripts/script_lima.sh to get started.

 Now go to the build directory, configure and compile: